 A substantial portion of the receivables may be or may have been originated by CNH Industrial dealers.
 A portion of the receivables originated by CNH Industrial dealers provide for recourse to the originating dealer for defaults by the obligors.
 See "Origination of Receivables-Dealer Agreements" in this prospectus.
 In the event of a dealer's bankruptcy, a creditor or bankruptcy trustee, as applicable, of the dealer or the dealer itself might attempt to characterize the sales of receivables to CNH Industrial Capital America as loans to the dealer secured by the receivables.
 Such an attempt, if successful, could result in payment delays or losses on the affected receivables.
 However, in connection with any sale of receivables, by CNH Industrial Capital America to us, CNH Industrial Capital America has warranted that at the time of such sale it had good title to the receivables.
-In addition, the U.S. Bankruptcy Code provides for the recovery of certain preferential pre-bankruptcy transfers and these provisions may apply to the repurchase of receivables by CNH Industrial dealers.
+In addition, the U.S. Bankruptcy Code provides for the receivables.
 If a CNH Industrial dealer were to become a debtor in a bankruptcy case, the bankruptcy trustee or the debtor itself might be able to recover monies paid to the trust for the repurchase of receivables during the 90-day period prior to the bankruptcy filing, or for a period of one year prior to the bankruptcy filing if the trust, CNH Industrial Capital America or the depositor, as applicable, were deemed to be an "insider" of such CNH Industrial dealer.